mahmoudabulebdeh/fmptest/README.md

 TDD, is a useful software development process, as it guarantees the programme to pass the test from the start as well as continuously testing it throughout the process.
 Additionally, this can help in reducing costs, shortening testing cycles and achieve continuous feedback on quality.
 Besides having learned about TDD, I also had the chance to practice Jasmine and Karma which is used for the JavaScript unit test.

-# If Given More time:

-If given more time, I believe that I would be able to write more test cases.
-It was not until the end of the given time that I discovered that PhantomJS would have been the best option to test the User Interface (UI).

-I would also have been able to work further on enhancing the UI.
-This would be crucial especially in the case where the user input is a very large number, the multiplication table produced is enormous and require a better visualisation, as well as a more responsive interface.